Proton Dynamics Scenarios in the Integrable Optics Test Accelerator (IOTA) at Fermilab

-Elastic scattering between protons inside the beam leads to momentum transfer between different degrees of freedom and an overall decrease in the phase-space density.
-The growth rates for transverse emittance and relative momentum spread due to \textcorrection{intra-beam scattering} (IBS) in a smooth round beam stored in a ring with zero dispersion can be approximated as,\cite{Nagaitsev2005}
+Elastic scattering between protons inside the beam leads to momentum transfer between different degrees of freedom and an overall decrease in the phase-space density. \textaddition{To estimate the magnitude of this effect, we employ a simple model for the growth rates of the transverse emittance and the relative momentum spread caused by intra‑beam scattering (IBS).} \textcorrection{Within the smooth‑lattice approximation\textemdash assuming zero dispersion and a round beam\textemdash the growth rates can be expressed as}, \cite{Nagaitsev2005}

 where $\epsilon_\perp$, $\sigma_\perp \equiv \sqrt{\epsilon_\perp \beta_\perp}$, $\theta_\perp \equiv \sqrt{\epsilon_\perp/\beta_\perp}$, and $\sigma_\delta$ are the rms transverse emittance, beam size, beam divergence, and relative longitudinal momentum spread, respectively.
 The dimensionless parameter $z$ determines the direction of thermal energy transfer between the transverse and longitudinal degrees of freedom.
 Specifically, $z<1$ implies that there is less thermal energy in the longitudinal degree of freedom with respect to the transverse, and consequently, $\mathrm{d}\epsilon_\perp/\mathrm{d}t<0$, while the flow reverses for $z>1$.
 The values of peak line density of the protons are given in Eq.~(\ref{eq:peaklinedensity}) while the pre-factors $A_\perp$ and $A_\parallel$ are given by,